 I walked in.
 A feeling washed over me like a tide pulling me home to shore.
-It was nothing I expected but everything I wanted.
+The feeling was unexpected.
+The house checked no boxes on my spreadsheet but somehow it was everything I wanted.
 I was… happy.
-So the control freak in me, needed to let go and allow for the gentle tugging to reel me in; or like the homeless man from earlier in the day, wheel me in…
+So the control freak in me, needed to let go of the over-thinking and allow for the gentle tugging to reel me in; or like the homeless man from earlier in the day, wheel me in…

 I admit, I am a stubborn German.
 I think I always know best but maybe it takes a push or two to free myself and allow my heart to be… Happy.
 Thanks to Steve, Jim, and Kristin for the extra push.

 And as Paul Harvey always said, “And here’s the rest of the story…” Stay tuned in thirty days for the rest of the story.
-Can you be brave enough to let yourself be happy and listen to what God is whispering or pushing you to do?
+Can you be brave enough to let go and allow yourself be happy and listen to what God is whispering or pushing you to do?